RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_acl_role.md

   referred to
   by name (and not ID), this could break existing references.
 See the [User](rediscloud_acl_user.md) resource documentation.**
-* `rules` - (Required, minimum 1) A list of rule association objects, documented below.
+* `rule` - (Required, minimum 1) A set of rule association objects, documented below.

-The `rules` list supports:
+The `rule` block supports:

 * `name` (Required) - Name of the Rule.
 It is recommended an implicit dependency is used here. `depends_on` could be used instead by waiting for a Rule resource with a matching `name`.
-* `databases` - (Required, minimum 1) a list of database association objects, documented below.
+* `database` - (Required, minimum 1) a set of database association objects, documented below.

-The `databases` list supports:
+The `database` block supports:

 * `subscription` (Required) - ID of the subscription containing the database.
 * `database` (Required) - ID of the database to which the Rule should apply.